Published on October 13th, 2022, by Nikolaos Sismanis

 - 8.0% earnings growth

-Computer Services stock is expected to return 6.8% per year through 2027.
-As a result, we have a hold recommendation on the stock, though the company’s ability to raise dividends through multiple recessions is impressive.
+Computer Services stock is expected to return 2.9% per year through 2027.
+As a result, we have a sell recommendation on the stock, though the company’s ability to raise dividends through multiple recessions is impressive.

-Computer Services has an exceptional growth record and has a positive future outlook.
-However, the stock has become over valued.
-As a result, it may offer mid-single-digit returns over the next five years.
+Computer Services has an exceptional growth record, while its qualities promise a positive future outlook.
+However, the stock has become overvalued.
+As a result, it may offer low-single-digit returns over the next five years.

 - The High Yield Dividend Aristocrats List is comprised of the 20 Dividend Aristocrats with the highest current yields.